abhiverse01/the-coders-handbook/Becoming an Expert Coder/I. Real-World Application Development.md

 #### Building Full-Stack Applications

-**Full-Stack Development** involves working on both the frontend (client-side) and backend (server-side) of a web application.
+**Full-Stack Development** involves working on both the front end (client-side) and back end (server-side) of a web application.
 A full-stack developer needs to be proficient in a variety of technologies and understand how to integrate them to build a cohesive application.

 - **Frontend Development:**
   - **HTML, CSS, and JavaScript:** The building blocks of any web application.
-HTML structures the content, CSS styles it, and JavaScript adds interactivity.
+HTML structures the content, CSS styles it and JavaScript adds interactivity.
   - **Frontend Frameworks/Libraries:** Tools like React, Angular, or Vue.js are commonly used to build dynamic and responsive user interfaces.
 These frameworks provide a component-based architecture, making it easier to manage complex UIs.
     - **React Example:**
       ```javascript